University of Virginia: 1800s

 In 1817, three presidents (Jefferson, James Monroe, and James Madison) and Chief Justice of the United States Supreme Court John Marshall joined 24 other dignitaries at a meeting held in the Mountain Top Tavern at Rockfish Gap.
 After some deliberation, they selected nearby Charlottesville as the site of the new University of Virginia.
-Farmland just outside Charlottesville was purchased from James Monroe by the Board of Visitors for construction of a newly chartered regional school to be known as Central College, which itself was an institutional successor to Albemarle Academy though neither school would ever open for instruction.
-The school laid its first building's cornerstone late in that same year, and the ongoing building of the Academical Village proved influential as the Commonwealth of Virginia chartered a new flagship university to be based on the site in Charlottesville on January 25, 1819.
+The UVA Board of Visitors purchased just outside Charlottesville a farm that had once been owned by James Monroe.
+The Commonwealth of Virginia chartered a new flagship university to be based on the site in Charlottesville on January 25, 1819.

 John Hartwell Cocke collaborated with James Madison, Monroe, and Joseph Carrington Cabell to fulfill Jefferson's dream to establish the university.
 Cocke and Jefferson were appointed to the building committee to supervise the construction.
-The university was built on Monacan Indian Nation tribal land.
-Today, UVA is continuing to "seek opportunities to engage and acknowledge with respect that we live, learn, and work on the territory of the Monacan Indian Nation" Like many of its peers, the university owned slaves who helped build the campus.
+The UVA Office of Equal Opportunity and Civil Rights is continuing to "seek opportunities to engage and acknowledge with respect that we live, learn, and work on [what once was] the territory of the Monacan Indian Nation."
+Like many of its peers, the university owned slaves who helped build the campus.
 They also served students and professors.
+The Memorial to Enslaved Laborers on Central Grounds was built to memorialize their lives and legacies.
 The university's first classes met on March 7, 1825.

 In contrast to other universities of the day, at which one could study in either medicine, law, or divinity, the first students at the University of Virginia could study in one or several of eight independent schools – medicine, law, mathematics, chemistry, ancient languages, modern languages, natural philosophy, and moral philosophy.
 Another innovation of the new university was that higher education would be separated from religious doctrine.
 UVA had no divinity school, was established independently of any religious sect, and the Grounds were planned and centered upon a library, the Rotunda, rather than a church, distinguishing it from peer universities still primarily functioning as seminaries for one particular strain of Protestantism or another.
 Jefferson opined to philosopher Thomas Cooper that "a professorship of theology should have no place in our institution", and never has there been one.
 There were initially two degrees awarded by the university: Graduate, to a student who had completed the courses of one school; and Doctor to a graduate in more than one school who had shown research prowess.